Protocol, Regulations and Customs for

 Over the years there have also been some special or one-off awards, such as the New Zealand 1990 Commemoration Medal, and the New Zealand Suffrage Medal 1993.

-As well as these core elements, the armed forces and uniformed services also have medals for their personnel, which are administered by those agencies.
 For a complete list of all the orders, decorations and medals that are officially part of the New Zealand Royal Honours system, see the honours listed in the New Zealand Order of Wear

 Rules relating to the acceptance and wearing of Commonwealth, Foreign and International Honours

-- delegated her authority to the Governor-General of New Zealand, on the advice of the Prime Minister, to amend these Rules from time to time, with the exception of Rule 2 (a) to (c) above.
+- delegated his authority to the Governor-General of New Zealand, on the advice of the Prime Minister, to amend these Rules from time to time, with the exception of Rule 2 (a) to (c) above.

 Rules and the DPMC Honours Unit

 The Rules that govern the acceptance and wearing of NZ and foreign orders, decorations and medals in New Zealand are administered by the Honours Unit, an office of the Department of the Prime Minister and Cabinet (DPMC).
-The primary work of the Honours Unit is managing all matters related to Queen’s Birthday and New Year Honours lists, Gallantry and Bravery honours lists from time to time, and investitures.
+The primary work of the Honours Unit is managing all matters related to King’s Birthday and New Year Honours lists, Gallantry and Bravery honours lists from time to time, and investitures.

-The Honours Unit also has an advisory responsibility to the Prime Minister, in consultation with the NZ Herald of Arms for all honours designed by the Herald, and with the Heads of organisations employed by the Crown, e. g. the armed forces (NZDF) and non-military uniformed services (NZ Police, Customs etc).
+The Honours Unit also has an advisory responsibility to the Prime Minister, in consultation with the NZ Herald of Arms for all honours designed by the Herald, and with the Heads of organisations employed by the Crown, e.g. the armed forces (NZDF) and non-military uniformed services (NZ Police, Customs etc).

-The Honours Unit administers and promulgates the rules, hereafter called the DPMC Rules (including amendments), approved by the Approving Authority of any NZ or foreign order, decoration or medal worn by a New Zealand citizen.
+The Honours Unit administers and promulgates the rules, hereafter called the Rules (including amendments), approved by the Approving Authority of any NZ or foreign order, decoration or medal worn by a New Zealand citizen.

-8. New Zealand Order of Wear
+8. New Zealand – Order of Wear

-Order of Wear – NZ & Imperial medals (as at Jan 2019)
+Order of Wear – NZ Special & Imperial medals (as at Jan 2019)

-VC, NZC & GC
+VC, NZC & GC (with entitled post-nominal letters)

 - The Victoria Cross and Victoria Cross for New Zealand – VC